- WHO WE ARE AND HOW TO CONTACT US

 - your use of this website (including, but not limited to, any data you may provide through this website by, for example, signing-up as a supporter of Keir Starmer (the Campaign)); and/or

-- engaging with us on third party websites (including, but not limited to, Facebook, Instagram and Twitter).
+- engaging with us on third party websites and platforms (including, but not limited to, Facebook, WhatsApp, Instagram and Twitter).

 By collecting such data, we will be able to inform you about relevant developments that relate to the Campaign and what you can do to help the Campaign as it progresses.